Inkle Weaving FAQ's and Answers

 Putting heddles on one at a time during warping is, in my opinion, the easiest way, however, some weavers wait until the loom is warped entirely and then go back to put all of them on at once.

 The length of heddles is important to get a good shed opening.
 The opening should be of equal size when you are creating both the up and down sheds.
 If your heddles are too long, your up shed opening will be small.
 If your heddles are too short, your down shed opening will be too small.
-When your heddles are the perfect length you will be able to look at your warp from the side and when your open warps are neither up nor down, but neutral, they will lay in the same plane alongside your heddled threads.
+When your heddles are the perfect length, you can look at your warp from the side and when your open warps are neither up nor down, but neutral, they will lay in the same plane alongside your heddled threads.

 Your loom should come with instructions on how long to make heddles for it.
 Many looms provide two or more pegs at just the right distance apart for tying heddles.
 Be sure to tie them with a knot that will not loosen later.
 A common mistake is to use a Granny Knot rather than a Square Knot.
 You can learn the difference here: Square Knot & Granny Knot.